Golden Gate to Ancient Rus'. VI

 expressive

-And what was inside the temple, we learn by reading from the textbook, p.
+And we find out what was inside the temple by reading from the textbook, p.
 47.

-Reading text, working with concepts and placing them from the unknown to the known on the board.
+Reading a text, working with concepts and moving them from the unknown to the known on the board.

-What shorter word can replace the word priest? (priest)
+What shorter word can replace the word clergyman? (priest)

 Continued from 48.